The Indian Exporter's

 Frequently Asked Questions

-Do small exporters (MSMEs) have to comply?▼
+Do small exporters and MSMEs have to comply with CBAM?▼

-What happens if I ignore CBAM?▼
+What happens if an Indian exporter ignores CBAM?▼

 Supporting Indian Exporters